15 Best Things to Do in Canyonlands National Park

 Desert canyoneering is easily one of the best things to do in Moab, as there are a ton of options to choose from, with both half-day and full-day tours, as well as options that are great for singles, couples, and families with kids!

-In any case, the first three options are all the best half-day tours, while the last three are all the best full-day adventures!
+To this point, the first three options listed below are all the best half-day tours out of Moab, while the last three are all the best full-day adventures!

-Moab Brewery is my favorite spot to grab a burger and beer after enjoying a long day in either Arches or Canyonlands!
+Moab Brewery is my favorite go-to spot to grab a burger and beer in Moab after enjoying a long day in either Arches or Canyonlands National Park!

-I say this even after trying some of the other breweries in town, because, in my opinion, none are as good as Moab Brewery, located just south of downtown.
+I say this even after trying a number of other breweries in town, because, in my opinion, none are as good as Moab Brewery, located just to the south of the main downtown strip.

 Yelp: Moab Brewery